 Then it was pointed out to me.
 Prof. Ioannidis was Editor-in-Chief of The European Journal of Clinical Investigation from 2010-2019.
 Moreover, unlike most articles of this type, Prof. Ioannidis is the sole author.

 One of the targets of Prof. Ioannidis’ ire spent an entire Tweetorial dissecting the distortions in the article.
 It’s long, but I find its arguments compelling.
-To summarize, Atomsks Sanakan points out (and documents) that Prof. Ioannidis has a history of cherry picking studies with non-representative samples because studies using representative samples tend to result in an estimate an IFR higher than his and incompatible with his message.
-Reading Prof. Ioannidis’ screed disguised as a review article, I couldn’t help but be frustrated at Prof. Ioannidis’ relative lack of detail in the methodology, in which, after a discussion of the search strategy used to locate review articles and a description of the data extracted from each one, says simply, “Based on the above, the eligible evaluations were compared against each other with focus on features that may lead to bias and trying to decipher the direction of each bias.”
+To summarize, Atomsks Sanakan points out (and documents) that Prof. Ioannidis has a history of cherry picking studies with non-representative samples because studies using representative samples tend to result in an estimate of an IFR higher than his and incompatible with his message.
+Reading Prof. Ioannidis’ screed disguised as a review article, I couldn’t help but be frustrated at Prof. Ioannidis’ relative lack of detail in the methodology, in which, after a discussion of the search strategy used to locate review articles and a description of the data extracted from each one, he says simply, “Based on the above, the eligible evaluations were compared against each other with focus on features that may lead to bias and trying to decipher the direction of each bias.”
 What?
 What were the criteria to identify “features that may lead to bias”?
 Whenever that is done in studies, generally more than one person are required to evaluate for bias.

 Prof. Ioannidis’ attack is rather ironic given that he himself repeatedly accuses his critics, in particular Meyerowitz-Katz, of “cherry picking” data, a phrase that I’ve never seen in an academic paper before, just as I had never seen a whole page in a manuscript devoted to attacking a graduate student and his Twitter account, while darkly insinuating undisclosed conflicts of interest.
-I also found this line of attack pretty ironic given that the question of undisclosed conflicts of interest have been credibly raised with respect to Prof. Ioannidis himself.
+I also found this line of attack pretty ironic given that the question of undisclosed conflicts of interest has been credibly raised with respect to Prof. Ioannidis himself.
 Moreover, the level of rigor in this review article would, if it had been written by someone else, likely have earned Prof. Ioannidis’ justified ire.

 The reaction to Prof. Ioannidis’ personal attacks on a graduate student, to his “punching down”, have been swift and intense: